tuxthepenguin84/osai/README.md

 ### <a id="rag"></a>RAG (retrieval-augemented generation)
 * [Anything-LLM](https://github.com/Mintplex-Labs/anything-llm) - The all-in-one Desktop & Docker AI application with built-in RAG, AI agents, and more.
+* [kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.

 ### <a id="search"></a>Search
 * [Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered search engine.
 It is an Open source alternative to Perplexity AI